res876ttb/callTree/README.md

   -o OUTPUT, --output OUTPUT
                         The output file name.
   -d DEPTH, --depth DEPTH
                         Max depth of result.
-If set to -1, then the result is unlimited.
-Default is -1.
-  -t {global,cscope}, --tag_version {global,cscope}
-                        Choose tag system you want to use.
-Available choices:
-                        [global(tags generated with sqlite3 support), cscope]
-                        Default: cscope.
+Default is 900, which is also maximal value.
   -v, --verbose         Show more log for debugging.
   -s, --show_position   Whether to show ref file and line number.
   -g, --background      Whether NOT to print output to stdout.